This impregnable fortress, capable of withstanding any attack, is a historical and architectural marvel to be discovered.

 A masterpiece of military architecture.
-The building is a true specimen of transition between the medieval castle and the modern fortress, geometrically embedded in the ground.
-It commanded the border between the Roussillon, then belonging to Spain, and the kingdom of France.
-In the heart of the wine-growing plain, the enormous brick and stone walls sink into the ground.
+The edifice is a true specimen of the transition between the medieval castle and the modern geometrical, sunken fortress.
+It commanded the border between Roussillon, then part of Spain, and the kingdom of France.
+In the heart of the wine-growing plain, the huge brick and stone walls sink into the ground.
 The rectangular fort covers almost a hectare.
-It is surrounded by ditches 12 to 15 m wide and 7 m deep.
-The rampart is 12 m thick, of which only the upper part protrudes above the ground, in order to resist the artillery even more strongly.
-It contains the classic elements of medieval defensive architecture: moat, keep, loopholes, curtain walls and drawbridge.
-The dwellings, under the parapet walk, were designed for 1,500 men (the stables for 300 horses!).
-The seven-storey high keep was intended for the governor's dwelling.
+It is surrounded by ditches 12 to 15 meters wide and 7 meters deep.
+The rampart is 12 meters thick, with only the top part protruding above ground level, to provide even greater resistance to artillery fire.
+It features the classic elements of medieval defensive architecture: moat, keep, loopholes, curtain walls and drawbridge.
+The living quarters under the parapet walk were designed for 1,500 men (the stables for 300 horses!).
+The seven-storey high keep was designed to house the governor.

-Salses, Roussillon gate.
-Since antiquity, this highly strategic place on the edge of the Via Domitia, which led to Cadiz, has been a stronghold.
-But it was from 1497 onwards that King Ferdinand of Spain initiated the project of an impregnable fortress capable of resisting cannonballs and all the latest innovations in the art of warfare.
-During the many conflicts between France and Spain, Salses will often change hands until 1659, when the Treaty of the Pyrenees was signed.
-Roussillon now belongs to the France of Louis XIV.
+Salses, gateway to Roussillon.
+Since ancient times, this highly strategic location on the Via Domitia, which led to Cadiz, has been a stronghold.
+But it was not until 1497 that King Ferdinand of Spain initiated plans for an impregnable fortress capable of withstanding cannonballs and all the latest innovations in the art of warfare.
+During the many conflicts between France and Spain, Salses changed hands frequently, until 1659, when the Treaty of the Pyrenees was signed.
+Roussillon now belonged to Louis XIV's France.

 Did you know?
 This review was written by our professional authors.